McDowell still 'very close' with McIlroy & Lowry

 McDowell was on the winning European team in three of his four appearances, clinching the decisive point at Celtic Manor in 2010, and was a vice-captain for the past two editions.

-"Six months ago I really didn't know if I would ever play another Irish Open again or play another RBC Heritage at Hilton Head.
+"Six months ago I really didn't know if I would ever play another Irish Open again or play another RBC Heritage at Hilton Head," he added.

 "But now as we get into a better agreement status with everyone that maybe that can happen again, maybe I can be part of a Ryder Cup down the road somewhere.

-"There's so many unknowns and speculation at this point but I'm just focussed on the fact that I think the game is moving back in the right direction again and we all need to focus on where we are at in sport, like I say the eyeballs that this has brought to the sport and hopefully we can benefit from that going forward.
+"There's so many unknowns and speculation at this point but I'm just focused on the fact that I think the game is moving back in the right direction again and we all need to focus on where we are at in sport, like I say the eyeballs that this has brought to the sport and hopefully we can benefit from that going forward.

 "I always hoped and prayed for the future that we would get some kind of agreement together and I'd be able to play some events in the European tour at some point.
 I still care a lot a lot about the DP World Tour.